-According to Reader’s digest, 92% of homebuyers start their search online.
+According to the National Association of Realtors, 92% of homebuyers start their search online, and 50% of buyers find their home through the internet.
 More and more people are using the internet to search for homes and real estate agents.
 Real estate-related searches increase every year, and SEO is now more important than ever before.
 SEO is not just a one-time thing.
 The internet is always changing.
 Google and social media platforms continue to update.
 So how can you improve your SEO as a realtor?
 Here are 6 SEO tips for real estate agents:

 Before I had optimized my website, started blogging, and using social media properly, I had on average less than five vistiors a day who found came to my site by searching organically.
 Now I have anywhere from 15 to 25 a day.